-Dana possesses a breadth of experience in and knowledge of higher education, allowing him to offer his clients deep insights.
-A graduate of the Schreyer’s Honors College at Pennsylvania State University, Dana’s combined history as a recruitment specialist, front-line fundraiser, and search consultant enables him to align institutional goals with candidates’ abilities, delivering a nuanced, experience-driven perspective to clients and candidates.
-He has led searches for presidents, provosts, chief development officers, chief technology officers, and chief financial officers, among many other administrative positions.
-Having served at Bucknell University and Occidental College within Institutional Advancement, Dana possesses an understanding of modern comprehensive campaigns, institutional hierarchy and interdepartmental collaboration, as well as first-hand experience with higher education team dynamics.
-Dana’s bi-coastal experience grants him access to a broad, nationwide network of professionals, and his high capacity for meaningful and effective communication, combined with a dedication to building the strongest candidate pools, allows him to effectively and efficiently lead results-driven searches.
-His executive recruitment work spans public and private four-year institutions, two-year community and technical colleges, religiously affiliated institutions of higher education, as well as nonprofit organizations across the nation and provides Dana with the practical knowledge necessary to better match client needs with candidates’ skills, values, and experiences.
+Rejoining RPA Inc. in a leadership role in 2015, Dana successfully combines direct experience in both executive recruitment and higher education.
+Prior to 2015, Dana held positions at Occidental College as a Director of Major Gifts and at Bucknell University as an Annual Fund Manager then a Development Officer.
+Before his time in higher education, Dana began his career with RPA Inc. as a search manager and recruiter.
+A graduate of the Schreyer’s Honors College at Pennsylvania State University, Dana’s combined history as a recruitment specialist, front-line fundraiser, and executive recruitment consultant enables him to align institutional goals with candidates’ abilities, delivering a nuanced, experience-driven perspective to clients and candidates.
+He has successfully facilitated searches for presidents, senior leadership and cabinet officers, as well as many other senior-level administrative positions.
+Dana’s bi-coastal professional experience grants him access to a broad, nationwide network of professionals, and his high capacity for meaningful and effective communication, combined with a dedication to building the strongest candidate pools, allows him to effectively and efficiently lead results-driven searches.
+His executive recruitment work spans public and private four-year institutions, two-year community and technical colleges, public education systems, religiously affiliated colleges and universities, as well as nonprofit organizations across the nation and provides Dana with the practical knowledge necessary to better match client needs with candidates’ skills, values, and experiences.
+Through both executive recruitment and fundraising, Dana has spent his entire career advocating for the needs of higher education institutions, fostering relationships that result in the successful commitment of time, talent, and treasure to meet the needs of colleges and universities.

 James (Jim) Heffernan, Ph.D. is Senior Associate at the New York Campus Compact (NYCC), and its former Executive Director.
 His career spans over 50 years in higher education as administrator, researcher, faculty member, and consultant.
 Academic leadership and organizational development, campus/community partnerships, and student affairs are among his areas of expertise.
 Prior to NYCC, Dr. Heffernan was Vice President for Student Affairs and Educational Services at the SUNY College of Environmental Science and Forestry (ESF) in Syracuse, where he also served as Vice President for Institutional Advancement.
 Previous work experience includes serving as Executive Director of The Washington (D.C.)
 Center for Learning Alternatives; Visiting Professor at the Institute for Higher Education in New South Wales, Australia; Associate Professor in the Syracuse University Department of Higher and Adult Education; Assistant Director of Institutional Research at Dartmouth College; and Research Assistant at the University of Michigan Center for the Study of Higher Education.
 In addition, Dr. Heffernan was a member of the AAHE task force for The Search Committee Handbook – A Guide to Recruiting Administrators.
 Dr. Heffernan earned a Doctor of Philosophy in Higher Education and a Master of Arts in Psychology from the University of Michigan; a Master of Arts in Student Personnel Administration in Higher Education from Columbia University Teachers College; and a Bachelor of Arts in History from Lafayette College.